 5.5 Notification and MOU with NIGC.
-Prior to the Tribal Gaming Commission forwarding License Applications to NIGC pursuant to Section 5.4 above, it shall notify the NIGC of the forwarding of Tribal Gaming License applications to NIGC and shall enter into a Memorandum Of Understanding ("MOU") with the NIGC providing that any and all result obtained from the fingerprint cards for background investigation purposes shall be viewed by Tribal government officials only.
+If the Tribal Commission chooses to utilize the NIGC pursuant to Section 5.4 above, The Tribal Commission, with consent of the Tribal Council, shall notify the NIGC of the forwarding of Tribal Gaming License applications to NIGC.
+Before obtaining and processing fingerprint cards for background investigation purposes, the Tribal Commission shall enter into a Memorandum of Understanding (MOU) with the NIGC providing that any and all criminal result obtained from the fingerprint cards for background investigation purposes shall be viewed by Tribal government officials only.

-5.6 Scope and Types of License
+5.6 Scope and Types of License.